 #1: Dollar Store Crafter’s Square Transfer Tape

-42¢ / sq. ft.
-Premium vinyl: Getting the vinyl to stick to the transfer tape was harder than I expected it to be for official transfer tape.
-It was thin and prone to folding over on itself, and it wrinkled.
+Cricut Premium vinyl: Getting the vinyl to stick to the transfer tape was harder than I expected it to be for official transfer tape.
+It was thin, prone to folding over on itself, and it wrinkled.
 In order to get it to transfer to the cardstock, we had to burnish from different angles multiple times.
 It was a bit difficult to remove.
-This is not a once and done transfer tape.
-Ultimately, the transfer looked clean and nice, and there was no damage to the cardstock.
+This is not a once-and-done transfer tape.
+Ultimately, the transfer looked clean and nice, and the cardstock was not damaged.

 #2: Dollar Store Contact Paper

-19¢ / sq. ft.
-I chose generic contact paper because our Dollar Tree doesn’t shelf liner or brand name Con-Tact paper.
-I know some Dollar Trees that carry that brand, or at least carry shelf liner.
+I chose generic contact paper because our Dollar Tree doesn’t have shelf liner or brand name Con-Tact paper.
+I know some Dollar Trees that carry that brand or at least carry shelf liner.
 I tried what was available to us in our moderately-sized town.
 Our Dollar General carries Con-Tact paper, and Amazon and Walmart carry all kinds of shelf liner products.

-Glitter Vinyl: This generic contact paper definitely did not have enough adhesive to pick up Cricut Glitter Vinyl.
+Cricut Shimmer Vinyl: This generic contact paper definitely did not have enough adhesive to pick up Cricut Glitter Vinyl.
 I burnished quite a bit front and back but couldn’t get it to lift.
 I can’t say I was surprised knowing how much adhesive there is on Cricut’s Strong Grip Transfer Tape.
 Another Glitter fail.

 #3: Glad Press ‘n Seal®

-3¢ / sq. ft.
-Premium Vinyl: Press ‘n Seal® isn’t available at my Dollar Tree, but I do have it around the house from Walmart and the grocery store and it’s something that is commonly spoken of as an alternative to transfer tape.
-So I threw it in the boat too in the spirit of low cost options.
+Cricut Premium Vinyl: Press ‘n Seal® isn’t available at my Dollar Tree, but I do have it around the house from Walmart and the grocery store, and it’s something that is commonly spoken of as an alternative to transfer tape.
+So, I also threw it in the boat in the spirit of low-cost options.
 At first, I was very disappointed.
 It was all wrinkly, went on horribly, and was very hard to work with.
-I stepped back for a moment, and tried things a bit differently.
-I just grabbed a piece off, not caring how big it was or how pretty.
-Stuck it on the vinyl and dumped my scraper.
+I stepped back for a moment and tried things a bit differently.
+I grabbed a piece off, not caring how big or pretty it was.
+I stuck it on the vinyl and dumped my scraper.
 I rubbed over each piece of vinyl with my fingers several times.
 I turned the piece over and gently began to pull the backing off.
 It came right off and stuck to the Press ‘n Seal® wonderfully.
-Application went just as well.
-The vinyl transferred right onto the cardstock and the plastic wrap came right off with no damage.
-This one was the cheapest option but also gave us the most worry as we felt like it “will it or won’t it?” the whole time.
+The application went just as well.
+The vinyl transferred right onto the cardstock, and the plastic wrap came right off with no damage.
+This was the cheapest option but also gave us the most worry as we felt like it was “will it or won’t it?” the whole time.

 #4: Dollar Store Masking Tape

-11¢ / sq. ft.
 Premium Vinyl: Okay, so this Dollar Tree masking tape.
 It is cheaply made.
-It tears and the adhesive is poor.
+It tears, and the adhesive is poor.
 I made a sandwich of sorts with the tape on the vinyl.
-Each piece of tape overlapped the other by about 1/4 to 1/3rd.
-I started at the top and went to the bottom, covering over the top, over the bottom and over the sides.
+Each piece of tape overlapped the other by about one-quarter to one-third.
+I started at the top and went to the bottom, covering over the top, over the bottom, and over the sides.

 #5: Dollar Store Painter’s Tape

-20¢ / sq. ft.
-Premium Vinyl: Wow, did this stuff stink.
+Cricut Premium Vinyl: Wow, did this stuff stink.
 Lots of off-gassing!
 I followed the same taping method as above in the masking tape.
 I burnished it once.
 As I pulled the backing, I had to burnish just a little bit in the middle.
 It came right off and onto the tape brilliantly.
 The transfer to cardstock was a joy.
-I burnished it one time, then peeled the tape off as one instead of one piece at a time.
+I burnished it once, then peeled the tape off as one instead of one piece at a time.
 The vinyl stuck perfectly without any damage to the paper.
-It was easy to peel off too.
+It was easy to peel off, too.

 #6: Dollar Store Scotch Tape™

-37¢ / sq. ft.
-Premium Vinyl: The Scotch Tape™ was definitely cheaper and thinner than the Scotch Tape™ brand I am used to.
+Cricut Premium Vinyl: The Scotch Tape™ was definitely cheaper and thinner than the Scotch Tape™ brand I am used to.
 The dispenser wasn’t well made and was clumsy.
 Also, it didn’t cut easily.
 Since the tape was so thin, the pieces liked to fall back and wrinkle on itself.
 But I found that the thinness was its advantage.
-The Scotch Tape™ takes the vinyl really well–no problems with a medium burnish.
+The Scotch Tape™ takes the vinyl well- no problems with a medium burnish.
 Adhering it to the cardstock was the same.
-Removing the tape was a breeze and there was no damage to the paper as long as we went slowly.
+Removing the tape was a breeze, and there was no damage to the paper as long as we went slowly.

 #7: Dollar Store Packing Tape

-24¢ / sq. ft.
-Premium Vinyl: I went ahead and tested out some Dollar Tree packing tape as I knew I might have some difficulty with the Glitter Vinyl.
+Cricut Premium Vinyl: I went ahead and tested out some Dollar Tree packing tape as I knew I might have some difficulty with the Glitter Vinyl.
 I had good feelings and hope for this one.
-Unfortunately they were dashed.
+Unfortunately, they were dashed.
 The Premium Vinyl stuck to the packing tape.
 Really well.
 A little too well.
-By the time I finally got the vinyl onto the cardstock, I was practically tired.
-The packing tape left sticky residue all over the vinyl, so this was a total fail.
+I was practically tired when I finally got the vinyl onto the cardstock.
+The packing tape left sticky residue all over the vinyl, which was a total fail.
 Interestingly, the tape didn’t damage the cardstock.

 #8: Dollar Store Duct Tape

-18¢ / sq. ft.
 First, I almost threw the duct tape away.
-The plastic on the outside was literally glued to the side of the duct tape.
+The outside plastic was glued to the side of the duct tape.
 I had to pry it off.
 Second, the smell was horrendous.
 I’ve never had duct tape that smelled before.
 This was so bad it made me worry about keeping it indoors.
 I put it in the garage after I completed testing.
-The other thing about this duct tape is that it is pretty heavy duty.
+The other thing about this duct tape is that it is pretty heavy-duty.
 I’ve had some duct tape that didn’t have as strong of an adhesive.
 I was mostly interested to see how it would do with Glitter since I was having a hard time finding a multitude of items to work with.

-- In order to transfer the vinyl to your blank using masking, packing, duct or Scotch tape, you will need to overlap the tape.
+- In order to transfer the vinyl to your blank using masking, packing, duct, or Scotch tape, you will need to overlap the tape.

 - Select one type of tape.

 - Starting at the top of your transfer, lay across a piece of tape longer than the transfer.
-Lay the tape so that there is extra on both sides of the transfer.
+Lay the tape so there is extra on both sides of the transfer.

 - Continue steps 2 and 3 until you have complete coverage from a bit above to a bit below the entire transfer.

 - Proceed as you would with regular transfer tape.
 Burnish at an angle and slowly peel back.
-If any transfer lifts while peeling, replace the tape, burnish and try again.
+If any transfer lifts while peeling, replace the tape, burnish it, and try again.
 Continue until complete.

 How do I use contact paper and Glad Press ‘n Seal® to vinyl?

 - Cut a piece of alternative transfer paper larger than your vinyl on all four sides.
-Consider cutting from the back if it has a grid to keep lines straighter (such as the contact paper) or use a ruler/straight edge and a rotary blade or scissors, craft knife or scissors on a self-healing cutting mat.
+Consider cutting from the back if it has a grid to keep lines straighter (such as the contact paper), or use a ruler/straight edge and a rotary blade or scissors, craft knife, or scissors on a self-healing cutting mat.

-- Remove the adhesive backing on the contact paper/alternative if it has one and place the alternative paper onto your vinyl as you would with transfer tape.
+- Remove the adhesive backing on the contact paper/alternative if it has one, and place the alternative paper onto your vinyl as you would with transfer tape.
 Rub out any bubbles as you would with transfer tape.

 There are many options for adhesive vinyl users to get their job done without transfer tape.
-I’ve listed 8 alternatives: Dollar Tree transfer tape, masking, packing, duct and Painter’s tape, Scotch Tape®, contact paper and Glad Press ‘n Seal™.
-Some will work beautifully for Cricut Premium (and possibly other) vinyl.
+I’ve listed 8 alternatives: Dollar Tree transfer tape, masking, packing, duct and Painter’s tape, Scotch Tape®, contact paper, and Glad Press ‘n Seal™.
+Some will work beautifully for Cricut Premium vinyl and possibly others.
 A few worked great for Cricut Glitter Vinyl, even!
-Which of these alternatives to transfer tape do you like the most or would you like to try?
-Let us know in the comments!
-Below are a few FAQs you might want to catch while you’re here.

 Also, grab a copy of my quick reference “The Different Types of Adhesive Vinyl”!
-It’s a great little tool that helps you figure out which vinyl you might want to purchase by matching up types of vinyl with brand, life expectancy and shelf life.
+It’s a great little tool that helps you figure out which vinyl you might want to purchase by matching up types of vinyl with brand, life expectancy, and shelf life.

 Happy happy crafting!